patters-match/z88/readme.txt

 git clone https://bitbucket.org/cambridge/z88.git
 (this is anonymous checkout only)

+The main z88 repository contains submodules, so you need to use two more steps to get the rest of the source code:

+git submodule init
+git submodule update

-(the above example uses the command line client tool, available on all supported operating systems by official Git project)
+(the above examples uses the command line client tool, available on all supported operating systems by official Git project)

 There are myriads of other Git clients out there to use.